tom-doerr/llm_evolution_flat/spec.md

 keep it low complexity
-start with simple versions first, i always want to have something to run, we add features as we work on it use this model: openrouter/google/gemini-2.0-flash-001 with c i mean continue don't use OOP if possible use pure functions where possible in DSPy, you can do lm = dspy.LM('openrouter/google/gemini-2.0-flash-001') to load a model
+start with simple versions first, i always want to have something to run, we add features as we work on it use this model: openrouter/google/gemini-2.0-flash-001 when I type 'c', i mean continue working on implementing spec.md don't use OOP if possible use pure functions where possible in DSPy, you can do lm = dspy.LM('openrouter/google/gemini-2.0-flash-001') to load a model